 Using a fake Customs date stamp

-Importing dog without a Veterinary permit (12 marks)
+Importing dogs without a Veterinary permit (12 marks)

 From extract 1 in question 2 above the Minister referred to “specific” rate of duty and “ad valorem” rate of duty.
 You are also aware that there is a “combination” rate of duty and an “alternative” rate of duty.
 Explain each of these four rate with specific rates from the Customs tariff.
 (12 marks)